Hidden Markov Neural Networks: Experiments

 \section{Experiments}

-In this section, we show three experiments.
-Firstly, we present a static comparison on MNIST \citep{lecun1998gradient} between Bayes by Backprop and Bayes by Backprop with variational DropConnect.
-Secondly, we test HMNN on an artificially modified MNIST to learn an evolving in time classifier.
-We conclude the section with a time series prediction in the dynamic video texture of a waving flag \citep{chan2007classifying, boots2008constraint, basharat2009time}.
-Additional details on the experiments can be found in the appendices.
-Datasets and codes are available at \url{https://github.com/LorenzoRimella/HiddenMarkovNeuralNetwork}.
-As for \cite{blundell2015weight} we focus our studies on simple feed-forward neural networks.
+In this section, we test the performance of HMNNs.
+Similar to \cite{blundell2015weight}, we focus our study on simple feed-forward neural networks, leaving the exploration of more complex architectures for future work.
+Notably, in our experiments, the computational cost per time step is comparable to that of Bayes by Backprop.

+Firstly, we empirically demonstrate that variational DropConnect, i.e. using \eqref{eq:scalemixvarapp} as a variational approximation, yields better performance than Bayes by Backprop \citep{blundell2015weight} on MNIST \citep{lecun1998gradient}.
+Secondly, we provide an experiment to show how HMNNs work and how they can quantify uncertainty in a simple time-evolving classification setting built from the ``two-moons'' dataset \citep{pedregosa2011scikit}.
+We then highlight the ability of HMNNs to retrieve the evolution of true parameters in a conceptual drift scenario \citep{kurle2019continual}.
+Specifically, we demonstrate that employing more complex variational approximations, compared to those used in \cite{kurle2019continual}, does not affect the retrieval process.
+Following this, we explore a more complex conceptual drift framework constructed from the MNIST dataset, comparing HMNNs to continual learning baselines \citep{kirkpatrick2017overcoming,nguyen2017variational,kurle2019continual}.
+Finally, we show that HMNNs can also be applied to one-step-ahead forecasting in time-series.
+Specifically, we address a next-frame prediction task in the dynamic video texture of a waving flag \citep{chan2007classifying, boots2008constraint, basharat2009time}.
+Additional experimental details are provided in the supplementary material.

-The experiments were run on three different clusters: BlueCrystal Phase 4 (University of Bristol), Cirrus (one of the EPSRC Tier-2 National HPC Facilities) and The Cambridge Service for Data Driven Discovery (CSD3) (University of Cambridge).
-In our experiments, we experience a computational cost per time step that is comparable to the one of Bayes by Backprop.
+The experiments are run on three different clusters: BlueCrystal Phase 4 (University of Bristol), Cirrus (one of the EPSRC Tier-2 National HPC Facilities) and The Cambridge Service for Data Driven Discovery (CSD3) (University of Cambridge).